 Once you get your preapproval letter, package your preapproval letter with your real estate love letter when making an offer.
 Making an extra effort could make a difference since many buyers do not.

-One thing you may be curious about is whether you can lower the estimated sales price in the preapproval letter if you want to make a lower offer.
-For example, I didn’t want the seller to see a $2,800,000 estimated sales price in my preapproval letter if I was only going to offer $2,700,000.
+One thing you may be curious about is whether you can lower the estimated sales price in the preapproval letter.
+Sometimes you may want to make a lower offer after getting into contract.
+For example, I didn't want the seller to see a $2,800,000 estimated sales price in my preapproval letter if I was only going to offer $2,700,000.
 Unfortunately, my lender said they could not alter the estimated sales price in the letter.
 It would require going back through underwriting again.

 When you’ve found a home and your offer has been accepted, you will then have to: